 In 2017, the City leveraged utility rebates to help pay for two new condensing boilers at the Juanita Sanchez Educational Complex.
 The project also included a new BMS for the building's mechanical room that will monitor boilers, chiller, chiller pumps, and primary pumps.
 BMS systems at all of the high schools continue to be maintained and monitored by Aramark, who performs repairs, upgrades, and recommissioning when needed.

-Included in slated Providence Public Schools master facilities plan heating system projects is the replacement of the boiler feedwater system at Hope High School.
+Included in the Providence Schools Capital Plan heating system projects is the replacement of the boiler feedwater system at Hope High School.
 The plan also entails the replacement of Roof Top units (RTUs) at Central High School.
-Though the main purpose of both projects is to replace antiquated, failing equipment, the projects wil augmnet efficiency and provide considerable maintenance cost
+Though the main purpose of both projects is to replace antiquated, failing equipment, the projects will augment efficiency and provide considerable maintenance cost savings.